coqui-ai/TTS/README.md

 If you are on Windows, 👑@GuyPaddock wrote installation instructions [here](https://stackoverflow.com/questions/66726331/how-can-i-run-mozilla-tts-coqui-tts-training-with-cuda-on-a-windows-system).

-more details about docker like GPU support, etc. can be found [here](https://

 ## Docker Image
 You can also try TTS without install with the docker image.